 Pesca- means fish.
 This diet is abundant in vegetables and excludes meat and poultry, but does include fish.
 Incorporating fish into a vegetarian diet prevents deficiencies in eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), omega-3 fatty acids essential especially for brain development in fetuses and for vision (Jensen, 2006).
 Significant cardiovascular benefits have also been shown with the intake of these omega-3 fatty acids.
 If fish is not within your diet, that is okay.
 There are still ways to prevent deficiencies.

-So, over the next four weeks, you will see just how easy it is to incorporate these simple changes into your diet.
-Every Monday, I’ll feature a new vegetarian or vegan recipe.
+Over time, I will show you how easy it is to incorporate these simple changes into your diet by featuring a recipe.
 These recipes will fit within a lacto-ovo-pescatarian diet.
 This means what?
 You guessed it!
 There will be fish, dairy, and eggs but no red meat or poultry.
 You can omit certain foods to better fit your particular meal plan.
 If you are a heavy meat eater, I suggest starting slow and just avoiding red meat for now.
 But again, this is totally up to you.
 Do whatever you feel you can handle.

 Just to note – I do not follow a vegetarian diet, personally.
 As research has explained, there are several benefits to a plant-based diet.
 My personal philosophy is to consume a diet low in saturated fat.
 There is a place for everything in my diet and I choose to practice moderation.